IKKNIGHT/Substances/README.md

    - Modify the `prefix` value to customize the prefix of all plugin messages.

 2. **Reloading Plugin Configuration**:
-   - Use the `/reloadtp` command to reload the plugin's configuration.
+   - Use the `/reloadsubstance` command to reload the plugin's configuration.

-3. **Using Custom Command**:
+3. **Give-Powder Command**:
-   - Utilize the `/tellme <message>` command to have the server respond with a specific message.
+   - Utilize the `/givepowder <player>` to give the specified player "powder" if not specified gives the command sender the "powder" (op)

 ### Example Configuration (PluginName / config.yml):
 ```yaml
 prefix: "&a[Server]&r " #< keep the space
 ```
 ### Issues
-Having an error or question? go to the issues page and create an issue [here](https://github.com/IKKNIGHT/TemplatePluginSpigot/issues)
+Having an error or question? go to the issues page and create an issue [here](https://github.com/IKKNIGHT/Substances/issues)